Everything You Need to Know: Yoga On the Rocks – Denver, CO

 Altitude

-I live at sea level, in Seattle, Washington, so this was a big fear of mine.
-I tend to get migraines anytime I’m at a high elevation for the first night.
-I recommend adding a few nights in Denver before doing this event.
+I live at sea level in Seattle, Washington, so this was a big concern of mine.
+I tend to get migraines anytime I’m at a high elevation.
+I recommend spending a few nights in Denver before doing this event.
 We arrived on Thursday afternoon.
-I got a migraine, drank about 80oz of water, and passed out early.
+I got a migraine, drank about 80 ounces of water, and went to bed early.
 The same thing happened on Friday evening.
-By Saturday morning class?
+By Saturday morning’s class?
 I was perfect.

-So just a fair warning, altitude can be your downfall.
-There were a few people that got woozy and laid in savasana for the rest of the class.
+So just a fair warning, altitude can be a challenge.
+There were a few people who got woozy and lay in savasana for the rest of the class.
 It would be wise to pack electrolytes and pain meds, just in case.
-They also provide you with electrolyte refreshments after the class.
+They also provide electrolyte refreshments after the class.

 The view